communitiesuk/delta-common-infrastructure/docs/aws_access.md

 By "AWS console" we mean the website <https://console.aws.amazon.com/>.

-1. Have an account in the mhclg AWS account, login with your IAM username and password <https://mhclg.signin.aws.amazon.com/console>
+1. Have an account in the DLUHC AWS account (alias `mhclg`), login with your IAM username and password <https://mhclg.signin.aws.amazon.com/console>
-2. Set up MFA on your account in the mhclg account (required for assuming the role in the other accounts)
+2. Set up MFA on your account in the DLUHC account (required for assuming the role in the other accounts)
     1. To do this log in to your account in the web console and navigate to IAM
     2. On the right hand side use the 'Quick links' section to quickly get to the tab 'My security credentials'
     3. Scroll down to the 'Multi-factor authentication' section and work through the wizard to add an MFA using your username as the device name
     4. Log out and back in again
-3. Generate and AWS Access Key in the mhclg account
+3. Generate and AWS Access Key in the DLUHC account
     1. To do this log in to your account in the web console and navigate to IAM
     2. On the right hand side use the 'Quick links' section to quickly get to the tab 'My security credentials'
     3. Scroll down to the 'Access keys' section and select 'Create access key'